Peter B. Teets

-Peter Bartholomew Teets (born February 12, 1942, died November 29, 2020) was the thirteenth Director of the National Reconnaissance Office and the Under Secretary of the Air Force.
+Peter Burritt Teets (February 12, 1942 – November 29, 2020) was the thirteenth Director of the National Reconnaissance Office and the Under Secretary of the Air Force.

 Mr. Teets engineered the formation of a comprehensive national security space enterprise, laying the groundwork for the integration of open and classified space activities in support of national security objectives.
 He commissioned panels on space acquisition policies and space launch initiatives.
 He greatly improved the acquisition, operation, and effectiveness of national security space capabilities.